When the lazy days of summer begin to end, many people’s schedules undergo big changes. Separation anxiety in dogs may start showing.

-by Lori Verni
+by guest blogger, Lori Verni

--Don’t make a “big deal” or act as if you feel guilty when leaving or returning home.
+Don’t make a “big deal” or act as if you feel guilty when leaving or returning home.
 Act as if it’s a normal occurrence, which it is.

--If your pet is prone to chewing, barking or other misbehavior when you’re out, ensure his (and your home’s) safety by keeping him in a crate when you’re not at home.
+If your pet is prone to chewing, barking, or other misbehavior when you’re out, ensure his (and your home’s) safety by keeping him in a crate when you’re not at home.

--Exercise your pet before leaving and upon returning home each day.
+Exercise your pet before leaving and upon returning home each day.
 A tired dog is much less likely to have a problem.

 If your dog shows signs of separation anxiety, which can be defined as “behavior problems that only exist when you’re not at home,” you may need the help of a professional trainer to alleviate the issue.
 However, by taking the steps listed above, you can often avoid problems before they start.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Set aside some time to receive Spike’s dog blogs by Acme Canine